No users are being provisioned

 - Provisioning logs say users are skipped and not provisioned, even though they are assigned

 Provisioning service does not appear to start

-If you set the Provisioning Status to be On in the Azure Active Directory > Enterprise Apps > [Application Name] >Provisioning section of the Azure portal.
+If you set the Provisioning Status to be On in the Enterprise applications > [Application Name] >Provisioning section of the Microsoft Entra admin center.
 However no other status details are shown on that page after subsequent reloads, it is likely that the service is running but has not completed an initial cycle yet.
 Check the Provisioning logs (preview) described above to determine what operations the service is performing, and if there are any errors.

-An initial cycle can take anywhere from 20 minutes to several hours, depending on the size of the Azure AD directory and the number of users in scope for provisioning.
+An initial cycle can take anywhere from 20 minutes to several hours, depending on the size of the Microsoft Entra directory and the number of users in scope for provisioning.
 Subsequent syncs after the initial cycle are faster, as the provisioning service stores watermarks that represent the state of both systems after the initial cycle.
 The initial cycle improves performance of subsequent syncs.

 Provisioning logs say users are skipped and not provisioned even though they are assigned